\"Writing.Com

 The Bob

 It was cold.
-But it’s always cold in space, nothing new about that.
+But it’s always cold in space, there is nothing new about that.
 What was new, was the fact that I was floating around in it.
 I mean, it’s one thing to see pictures of space on the Discovery Channel in the safety of your living room, but it’s a whole different story when you’re the one drifting out there all alone in that vast, black, utter emptiness with nothing but those shiny-sparkly things all around.
 I always thought they were stars, didn’t you?
 But it has been brought to my attention that they’re not stars at all.
 They’re complex navigational points for the use of the Universal Time Machine.
 And that brings me around as to why I’m here in the first place.

 You see, I’m supposed to fix it!
 At least, that’s what I’ve been told by a couple of appalling aliens, and of course, I don’t have the foggiest notion of how to go about doing it.